analytically-ray/dinosaur_battle_shiny/README.md

     * Velociraptor
     * and many more

----

 ## How to Use

 1.  **Select Dinosaurs**: Choose a dinosaur for "Dinosaur 1" and another for "Dinosaur 2" from the provided dropdown lists.
+View the battle statistics of each dinosaur and the countries where they are found.
-2.  **Initiate Battle**: Once you've selected both dinosaurs, the app will simulate a battle between them.
+2.  **Initiate Battle**: Once you've selected both dinosaurs, click "Begin Battle" and the app will simulate a battle between them.

----

 ## Access the App